The Beauty Myth – How Do Women Really Feel About Their Looks?

 Related Articles :

 Women have always been necessary to the workplace, even if not respected for their contribution.
-Latent history informs us that due to the First World War (WW1) in 1914 -18, women were necessary to move out of the home to fulfill the employment gap due to men being at war.
+Latent history informs us that due to the First World War (WW1) in 1914 -18, women needed to move out of the home to fill the employment gap due to men being at war.
 When the war ended, women did not naturally want to give up this financial independence level and return to the home.
-Cross-referencing historical information, the fight for Women’s Rights began much earlier; therefore, women were already aware of the injustices towards them, thereby informing of the reluctance to ‘return to the home.’
+Cross-referencing historical information, the fight for women’s rights began much earlier; therefore, women were already aware of the injustices towards them, informing them of the reluctance to ‘return to the home.’
 In 1848, 68 women and 32 men outlined grievances towards women, including women having the right to vote, and signed a Declaration of Sentiments in New York.
-In 1872, the national movement began in the UK in the form of the National Society for Women’s Suffrage and later the more influential National Union of Women’s Suffrage Societies.
-Without this cross-referencing, one would be forgiven for mistaking that up until WW1 in 1914; women were not knowledgeable about their unjust treatment towards them.
+In 1872, the national movement began in the UK through the National Society for Women’s Suffrage and later the more influential National Union of Women’s Suffrage Societies.
+Without this cross-referencing, one would be forgiven for mistaking that up until WW1 in 1914, women were not knowledgeable about their unjust treatment towards them.

-The knowledge that women did indeed know that they were being mistreated and that they actually felt strong enough to take action in different forms showed both tenacity and strength, words that were not used to describe women at all.
+The knowledge that women did indeed know that they were being mistreated and felt strong enough to take action in different forms showed both tenacity and strength, which were not used to describe women.
 Since 1991, what has changed to strengthen Women’s Rights to be more equal to men?

 Not much, in my opinion, from the viewpoint of entry-level top careers for women, although according to recent research carried out by Astbury Marsden, they found that this year has seen an increase of 100% of women in management positions.
 This equates to 12% overall from 6% overall last year.
 We should be grateful!
 What about the significant pay gaps between men and women for equal jobs?
 According to Dr. Carla Harris from the Workplace Gender Equality Agency (WGEA), the gap is widening; currently, for every dollar a man makes, his female counterpart earns 82 cents.
 I doubt you will find a noticeable difference in the UK.
 In fact, upon research, women rated 15% less than men.
 Is this gap made worse in poor economic times?